BLUE HORIZON 1261

 Jiro glanced over at the Com station and smiled at Taro.
 When he looked forward at Merlin, the wolf's eyes were glued to a small crescent moon in the dark sky above them.
 Jiro looked back down at his console and watched an indicator marking their elevation; within moments, the freighter was fast approaching orbital altitude.

 "Thirty seconds to orbital insertion," Jiro responded.
-"We'll do one revolution until breakaway to begin our heading to the Anya Star System."
+"We'll do one-point-five revolutions until breakaway to begin our heading to the Anya Star System."
 He hesitated a moment and then looked up from his readouts with a frown.
 "I just realized that our planned route will take us through the Van Conner nebula.
 Pirates are known to hang out there; do you think we should calculate a route around it?" he asked.
 "No need to tempt fate on our first journey out."

 "Good idea," Merlin replied.
 "I'll calculate a new trajectory."